JuliaAttic/QuDirac.jl/docs/state_math.md

 # Normalization
 ---

-In general, QuDirac objects do not automatically normalize themselves, but normalization functions are provided.
+In general, QuDirac objects do not automatically normalize themselves.

 We can normalize a state in-place by using the `normalize!` function: